Ivana505/catoverse-blog/README.md

 ## Color scheme and styling

 I have decided to use 5 colors in the project:
- - white for the background and for the text color of the footer and black color for the text
+ - White for the background and for the text color of the footer and black color for the text
- - purple is used as a background color for the footer
+ - Purple is used as a background color for the footer
- - pink is used as a background color for the submit button
+ - Pink is used as a background color for the submit button
- - light gray is used as a background colot on the forms
+ - Light gray is used as a background color on the forms
 ![colors](documents/images/color_scheme.png)

 ## Wireframes